pvermeulen-pivotal/datatx-geode-ldap-security/README.md

 ### LDAP Configuration ###
 A generic LDAP configuration file is provided.
 When the docker container is started, the generic-ldap.ldif file is copied to the container in the /opt/unboundid-ldap/ directory.

-Below is an excert of the generic-ldap.ldif configuration fuile
+Below is an excert of the generic-ldap.ldif configuration file

 #### generic-ldap.ldif ####